nishantshakya/EuBI-Bridge/README.md

 ## Installation

-EuBI-Bridge can be installed via pip or conda.
+EuBI-Bridge can be installed via conda.

 ### Installation via conda